-If the student does not accept the mark i.e. there is not an 'agreed mark', students are entitled to lodge an appeal by completing a Student Appeal Form available from the Deputy Principal.
+If the student does not accept the mark i.e., there is not an 'agreed mark', students are entitled to lodge an appeal by completing a Student Appeal Form available on the following page or from the Deputy Principal.
 The form must be submitted to the Principal within 2 school days of the task being returned after marking.